Community Use of District Facilities

 Those who do not make arrangements for supervision of the children in their activity at all times, or whose activity has unsupervised children, will be denied further use of district facilities for at least the remainder of the school year.

 The district has formulated a policy regarding fees for use of school facilities as required by law.
-Many groups are not charged fees unless the district is operation under a contingency (or austerity) budget.
+Many groups are not charged fees unless the district is operating under a contingency budget.

 State law states that if the district is operating under a contingency budget, the district must charge all outside group for the use of its facilities.
 State law allows no exceptions.
-The fee schedule is attached (Exhibit 1500-E: Public Use of School Facilties Exhibit Fee Schedule).
+Click the following link for the fee schedule: Exhibit 1500-E: Public Use of School Facilities Exhibit Fee Schedule.

 The New York State Education Department has code enforcement jurisdiction over public school facilities.
 Groups using district facilities must obey all parking regulations.
 Groups must be sure that their vehicles do not block exits and are not parked in front of fire hydrants, in fire lanes, or on sidewalks.
 By law, emergency response equipment must have access to facilities at all times.